BlacksilverConsulting/ImgOverlay/var/imaging/resources/migr8/README.md

 # This assumes the pg14.yaml and dm.yaml playbooks have already been run
 # ( https://github.com/BlacksilverConsulting/OS9 )
 tar zxf /tmp/img-migr8.tgz -C /
+# TODO: Need to apply patches from ImgOverlay here, or sysupdate.pl won't finish.
+# This is also a good time to apply the tess.yaml playbook if that's your thing.
 sysupdate.pl
 service imaging-listener restart
 ```

 ## Note

-If you are migrating from a mounted drive, rather than root, you will need to alter the `cd /` part of the command above to change to the directory that is at the root of the copy of the application you want to migrate.
+If you are migrating from a mounted drive, rather than root, you will need to alter the `cd /` part of the command that creates the compressed archive to change to the directory that is at the root of the copy of the application you want to migrate.
+For example, if you have mounted an LVM snapshot of the old root at `/mnt/lv_root`, then you should `cd /mnt/lv_root` before running the `tar czpf ...` command.

 If you want to verify that you have the correct directory, you can check for the file var/imaging/resources/amanda.txt, which has been present and unchanged since early 2012.
 For example, if you have mounted the drive containing the application at /mnt/lv_root, you could check for the file like this: